Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 ### Links
 Links are road sections between crossings.
-They have an ID consisting of a osm way Id from Overpass and the start node Id.
+They have an ID consisting of a osm way Id and the start node Id.
-The link contains the tags from Overpass and offers the possibility to check whether a link user can use the link.
+The link contains the tags from Overpass.
 Links can be output as geojson and wkt.

 ### Tiles
-The map service groups all links and nodes into individual parts.
-These parts are the tiles.
+The map service groups all links and nodes into groups.
+These groups are the tiles.
 A Tile has the size of a geohash (base32) with a predefined length (default 5).
 This length can be changed in the configurations.
 Link users are currently available as drivers, cyclists and pedestrians